Skip to content

 But we are all different.
 We all come from different backgrounds, we have different interests, different ways of approaching work, of thinking, of processing and organising information, etc.

-From a practical standpoint, there are designers which feel more comfortable when fine tuning designs, others when prioritising and organising workflows, others when structuring design systems or others when art directing for example.
+From a practical standpoint, there are designers who feel more comfortable when fine-tuning designs, others when prioritising and organising workflows, others when structuring design systems or others when art directing for example.
 These differences in abilities and interests can sometimes lead to feelings of impatience and intolerance if not recognised and used in the best possible way.
-As an example, if a designer is proficient and passionate in the simplification of design procedures but not so at art directing, and is put in a position in which he has to do the latter, this can trigger feelings of frustration and impatience from the collaborators that receive his directions and the designer himself.
+As an example, if a designer is proficient and passionate in the simplification of design procedures but not so much in art directing, and is put in a position in which he has to do the latter, this can trigger feelings of frustration and impatience from the collaborators that receive his directions and the designer himself.

 Using all keys to access mindful collaboration